-All students, including EB students/ELs as described below, are evaluated as one group.
+All students, including EB students as described below, are evaluated as one group.

-AEA Part B: Retest Growth-Inclusion of EB Students/ELs
+AEA Part B: Retest Growth-Inclusion of EB Students

-The student demographic data saved by districts in TIDE by the date indicated on the Texas Assessment Program Calendar of Events, are used to identify EB students/ELs for accountability purposes ("Final Date to Enter Student Information for Accountability Reporting").
-The specific codes for EB students/ELs inclusion and exclusion are available in Appendix H. EB students/ELs TIDE coding can be found in Appendix D.
+The student demographic data saved by districts in TIDE by the date indicated on the Texas Assessment Program Calendar of Events, are used to identify EB students for accountability purposes ("Final Date to Enter Student Information for Accountability Reporting").
+EB students' inclusion, exclusion, and relevant TIDE codes are available in "Appendix H-Data Sources."